mtov/engsoftmoderna/en/chapter1.md

 tend to operate independently.
 That is, the development team implements the system and then "throws it over the wall" to the operations department.
-To solve this problem, DevOps proposes a constant interaction between the Devs and Ops teams, from the early days of development.
+To solve this problem, DevOps proposes a constant interaction between Devs and Ops teams, from the early days of development.
 The aim is to reduce the friction involved in the release of new features.
-In addition to an introduction to DevOps, we will study some important practices when embracing this culture, including Version Control, Continuous Integration, and Continuous Deployment/Delivery.
+In addition to an introduction to DevOps, we will study important practices when embracing this culture, including Version Control, Continuous Integration, and Continuous Deployment/Delivery.